 While, at first, the cost of automated testing may seem difficult to justify, it pays for itself in the end.
 Since they take out the human component, that man power can be shifted to more important issues, like customer needs, functionality, and improvements.
 You will also require fewer code revisions, and the ones that do occur will be cheaper.
 The tests are also reusable, so once the source code changes, you can just run the tests again.
 While manual testing is expensive and takes a lot of time, you can engage in automated testing as much as you want with no additional cost.

 How can we speed up our tests?

 One of the key features of automation tests is the reduction of time spent on testing.
 For big projects with thousands of automation tests created, batch runs can take days to complete.
-The data for automation tests can depend one by one.
+The data for tests can depend on one by one.
 This decreases productivity and makes the tests impossible to run in parallel.
 This usually happens when wrong architecture was created.
 With such scenarios, the tests would become ineffective and this is where parallelization comes in.
 Instead of running tests sequentially, parallel testing allows the execution of multiple tests at the same point in time across different environments.